sushruta19/beginner-blog-application/README.md

 * Simple Node.js web application that renders HTML content using EJS templates.
 * Every new post created gets a dynamic route for individual access.
 * Bootstrap has been used for styling.
-* Custom 404 page to handle routes that do not exist.
 * Integration with MongoDB to store and retrieve blog posts and static content.

 ## Directory Structure